jspohler/ChaosRebornReborn/README.md

 # ChaosRebornReborn
-second semester programming task in a group of four students, while corona.
+second semester programming assignment in a group of four students, while corona.